MireiaUB/InfoVisDS/README.md

 And you may find many examples on GitHub.

 In this GitHub branch I've posted examples of basic charts such as barChart,lineChart,scatterPlot and donutChart.
+Lately I've added Waffle chart, very useful for infographies